opendcs/opendcs/docs/source/cp-userguide.rst

 -  Two Computation Records called “GRZU1-Copy-65-120” and “GRZU1-Rdb-65-60”.

-The example illustrates all aspects of the XML format.
+The example illustrates all aspects of the XML format

 <?xml version="1.0" standalone="yes"?>